JetBrains/teamcity-documentation/topics/ruby-environment-configurator.md

 <td>

-Check the option to fail a build if the Ruby environment configurator cannot pass the Ruby interpreter to the step execution environment because the interpreter wasn't found on the agent.
+Enabling it will fail a build in case the Ruby environment configurator cannot pass the Ruby interpreter to the step execution environment, because the interpreter hasn't been found on the agent.

 </td>
 </tr>